lamhq/tech-notes/typescript/1-handbook/2-narrowing.md

 # Narrowing

-the process of refining types to more specific types than declared is called **narrowing**
+The process of refining types to more specific types than declared is called **narrowing**

 ```ts
 function padLeft(padding: number | string, input: string) {